Skip to content

 Whether you want to refresh your vehicle’s tires or create unique garden planters, painting rubber tires is a simple step that can transform their appearance.
 Choose a paint that bonds well with rubber and follow proper application techniques for the best results.
 Ensure that the paint is suitable for outdoor use if the tires will be exposed to the elements.

-See also How to Stain a Deck with a Garden Sprayer
+See also How to Paint a Shed with a Paint Sprayer

 Rubber Shoe Soles